The views expressed by the host on this program, documented to be almost always right, 99.8% of the time it's Friday.

 Thank you.

-The reason I called is I've heard multiple conservative commentators say that if Trump's the nominee and if he asked Ted to be a VP, that Ted shouldn't take it just because based on Ted's own conservative principles.
+The reason I called is I've heard multiple conservative commentators say that if Trump's the nominee and if he asked Ted to be his VP, that Ted shouldn't take it just because based on Ted's own conservative principles.

-But I'm thinking if Trump wins and offers Ted the VT, I think Ted should employ similar logic to that of what Lyndon Johnson employed in 1971, uh, you know, about J. Edgar Hoover, and that being Ted should say to himself, it's probably better to have me on the inside urinating out than for me to be on the outside urinating in.
+But I'm thinking if Trump wins and offers Ted the VP, I think Ted should employ similar logic to that of what Lyndon Johnson employed in 1971, you know, about J. Edgar Hoover.

 You're speaking from Trump's perspective?

-No, from Ted.
+No, from Ted's.

 Well, you know what?

-Now that since you bring up that whole thing of VEEP and VP, it reminds me, I wasn't gonna make it because it's only two people.
+Now that since you bring up that whole thing of VEP and VP, it reminds me.

 It's purely anecdotal.

-Had a couple people tell me that.
+A couple people tell me that.

 No, not golf buddies.

-Not that just others, but um maybe more.
+Not just others, but maybe more.

-But that's it for us.
+But that's it for us here, folks.